martian-cloud/tharsis-docs/docs/guides/overviews/provider_registry.md

 ### What are Terraform Providers?

-[Terraform Providers](https://developer.hashicorp.com/terraform/language/providers) are plugins that interact with other services and they can be imported into [Terraform Modules](module_registry.md#what-are-terraform-modules).
+[Terraform Providers](https://developer.hashicorp.com/terraform/language/providers) are plugins that interact with other services and can be imported into [Terraform Modules](module_registry.md#what-are-terraform-modules).

-:::tip did you know?
+:::tip Did you know?

 The Tharsis Terraform Provider is readily available at the [Terraform Registry](https://registry.terraform.io/providers/martian-cloud/tharsis/latest) and allows interacting with the Tharsis API.